-With the beacon activated and transmitting as normal initiate the cancellation function.
+With the beacon activated and transmitting as normal initiate the cancellation function on the beacon.
 Approximately half way through the Cancellation Message sequence (i.e., approximately 50 seconds after initiating the cancellation function) the beacon shall be reactivated by turning it on.